planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Movement

-During Scenes with Initiative, each combatant gets a Free Move into an adjacent Zone before their Action.
-This only uses up a Checked Action if hindered somehow, such as by an obstacle or the Staggered status.
+In Scenes with Initiative, everyone can normally make a Free Move (p.47) to an adjacent Zone before their Action.
+If they face hindrances, like obstacles or being Staggered, they must perform a Checked Move Action instead.

 Creatures or vehicles with a higher Speed also get more Free Moves.
 They may Split Actions to deal with obstacles and hazards along the way.
 If they have no dice left, they must stop at the next hindrance.